ds-04/slurm_su_bank_python3/README.md

 # Accounts and Associations

-It is envisaged you will form a tree e.g.:
+In your SLURM configuration is envisaged you will form a tree where multiple users are associated with an account (project) e.g.:
 ```
   test1                       parent    0.025000     2686197      0.999999
     test1            user1    parent    0.025000           0      0.000000   0.545455